Charles d'Orléans, Duke of Penthièvre: Biography

 He died at the Château de Neuilly on the outskirts of Paris in 1828 aged 8.
 Uginet wrote: "Pimpin dies from horrible spasms, July 25, 1828".
 Possible brides included his first cousin Princess Maria Carolina of the Two Sicilies, also born in 1820.
-She later married Infante Carlos, Count of Montemolin but died childless.
-Charles was buried at the Royal Chapel of Dreux, burial place of the House of Orléans remodelled by his paternal grandmother Louise Marie Adélaïde de Bourbon whom he never met.
+She later married Infante Carlos Luis de Borbón, Count of Montemolin, but died childless.
+Charles was buried at the Royal Chapel of Dreux, burial place of the House of Orléans remodelled by his paternal grandmother Louise Marie Adélaïde de Bourbon, Duchess of Orléans whom he never met.
 Under two years after his death, his father became the King of the French on 9 August 1830.